nbering/nicholasbering-ca/_posts/2022-08-10-fprime-git-tags.md

 There may be an actual bug here since `fprime-utils` can generate build output that is not recognizable to `fprime-gds`.
-Or maybe it's just user error since I accidently removed the release tags from my source control history.
+Or maybe it's just user error since I accidentally removed the release tags from my source control history.

 I may report this once I get a better sense of what repository would "own" this bug.
 In the meantime, this is my bug report. ;)